yuanz25/healthcare-data-analysis/README.md

 **1. Data Cleanup & Initial Exploration using Excel/Power Query**

-(a) Inspect the **column names and data types**.
+(a) Inspect the **column names and data types**
-- Convert date, number, and currency columns to proper structured format.
+- Determine key columns to work with.
-- Changed formatting of “Billing Amount” from Numbers > Currency
+- Examine summary statistics for all variables and identify if any missing values (fill in with appropriate data or remove irrelevant column).

 - Create calculated columns.
   (i) “Age Category” range: